 Adler and Van Doren define active reading as the combi-nation of reading, critical thinking, and learning [1].
 Active reading happens in tasks where people read to gain knowledge and understand all aspects of a certain topic like reading to self-inform, reading to cross-reference or reading to support discussion [REF-Adler98].
 This process often includes tasks such as underlining, highlighting and annotating as well as information seeking and non-sequential navigation within documents [REF - Schilit98, Golovchinsky08, 20].

 A number of projects build technologies to support active reading.
-Some projects seek to augment phy-sical paper documents adding digital functionalities through fixed or mobile projectors [9, 22].
+Some projects seek to augment physical paper documents adding digital functionalities through fixed or mobile projectors [9, 22].
 Other projects focus on digital documents exploring different form factors like desktop, tabletop, and tablet computers [14, 17, 15, 11, 20].
 The following list contains typical features often found in such projects: reading, outlining, underlining, highlighting, searching, scribbling, digital annotations, note-taking, non-sequential navigation, information seeking, quoting, comparing, and content sharing.

 Although our goal is not to create a cAR system for active reading that outperforms the existing ones, we use the list of features as an inspiration source for the exploration of cAR devices.
 For example, in the user-centric design sessions, we asked ourselves and our participants how they would support highlighting or annotations with a transparent portable device.
 As interaction techniques start to emerge, we re-analyzed the active reading features looking for compelling mappings.